shrenikgala/Build-Server/README.md

 ![Image](https://github.com/shrenikgala/DevopsM1/blob/master/failuresuccess.png)

 - We have triggered an external event of sending emails on both success and failure of build jobs.
 We used email-ext plugin for the same and configured it to allow gmail smtp server to send emails to a list of recipients.
-- We have also used the **Hudson post build plugin** to open a link to google.com
+- As a post-build task, we have used the **Hudson post build plugin** to echo a simple message onto the screen once a build is successful.

 ####Multiple Branches, Multiple Jobs